lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 ## Creating Manifold Wrappers for Articulated Hands

-While there are plenty of great tutorials online for creating skinned character rigs (e.g. https://www.youtube.com/watch?v=c538zkwxgTQ, https://www.youtube.com/watch?v=rAZpH3m7K5U&list=PLbvsJz5ZcmxHEPiw_kF3vHjR023rIjR05), I've generally found there to be little guidance online for dealing with articulated hands.
+While there are plenty of great tutorials online for creating skinned character rigs (e.g. <a href="https://www.youtube.com/watch?v=c538zkwxgTQ">this</a> or <a href="https://www.youtube.com/watch?v=rAZpH3m7K5U&list=PLbvsJz5ZcmxHEPiw_kF3vHjR023rIjR05">this</a>), I've generally found there to be little guidance online for dealing with articulated hands.
 Articulated hands stored as URDFs, for example, are commonly used in robotics; however, approximating such hands with smooth, continuous, manifold wrappers is often desirable to abstract away high-resolution geometric details and make the model "play nicely" with many algorithms in geometry processing, simulation, and animation, including the methods in this paper.

 I have therefore created this companion video [TODO: create video] to show one way to do this.
 Please watch it if you are trying to use this codebase with a new articulated robot hand.
 The remainder of the codebase will assume that your hand is manifold and has already been rigged and skinned.